Use Case ·

 response_type=base64in CI.
 One round-trip gives you both the gating numbers and the artifact PNG. - Set a diff budget.
 A flat 1 % threshold is a reasonable default; for marketing pages drop to 0.3 %, for dashboard interiors raise to 3 %.

-selectors_to_hide— cookie banners, ads, A/B variants, timestamps. - Cache the diff PNG.
+?test=1query param or a preview-mode cookie on the target page before calling/diff. - Cache the diff PNG.
 Upload to S3/R2 keyed by PR number; reviewers can compare the last 5 PRs side-by-side without re-running.

 - Handle